About UNDP in Belize

 Regional Bureau for Latin America and the Caribbean - UNDP helps countries in Latin America and the Caribbean to find and share their own solutions to the challenges of development, through partnerships for change and connecting individuals and institutions so they can share knowledge, experience and resources.
 The Regional Director for Latin America and the Caribbean is appointed by the Secretary General of the United Nations and leads a team of 800 professionals in 24 offices in Latin America.
-Heraldo Muñoz serves as the Assistant Secretary General and Assistant Administrator and Director of the Regional Bureau for Latin America and the Caribbean of the United Nations Development Programme (UNDP).
-Muñoz has been, since 2003, Permanent Representative of Chile to the United Nations and Chairman of the Committee on Peacebuilding United Nations.
-He has held a number of important roles within the United Nations, including the facilitator in the Security Council of the UN, during consultations on the reform (2007-2008), Vice President of the 61st Session of the UN General Assembly (2006-2007) and President of the UN Security Council (2004).
+Jessica Faieta serves as the Assistant Administrator and Director of the Regional Bureau for Latin America and the Caribbean of the United Nations Development Programme (UNDP).

 The UN Resident Coordinator (UNRC) heads the UN System in Belize and is also the Resident Representative for UNDP in Belize.
-An Assistant Resident Representative (ARR) is responsible for the strategic direction of the UNDP Programme in Belize.
+A Deputy Resident Representative (DRR) is responsible for the strategic direction of the UNDP Programme in Belize.

 All activities falling within the Country Programme Action Plan are nationally owned.
 Implementation of the programme activities are being carried out by Implementing Partners, i.e. Government Ministries, Civil Society Organisations, NGOs, and UN agencies including UNDP as appropriate.
 Each programme area defines the decision makers, based on programme activities being implemented in the country.